DBCDK/communityservice/doc/NOTES.md

 { What to do about objects marked as deleted?
 The community should decide how to deal with them, but then the community needs to know when something is deleted. }

+*Possible improvement (v2)*: Never use id numbers directly, always use the URL.

 ## Profile page

 To show a profile, Biblo needs data form Elvis like: